 Supplemental inspection requirements apply to both single inspection findings and to PIs that might represent more than one independent event (e.g., multiple scrams).
 Unless a second White input occurs in the same cornerstone, the inspection must be accomplished either by independently evaluating each occurrence or by collective evaluation as appropriate.
 The licensee’s evaluation is expected to address each of the occurrences when multiple occurrences exist and the potential for programmatic weaknesses when a second white input occurs in the same cornerstone.
 [C3]

-To reduce unnecessary regulatory burden, supplemental inspection effort and scope are managed to the minimum necessary to satisfy inspection objectives and requirements which, in turn, are necessary to restore reasonable assurance of public safety following significant (i.e. GTG) licensee performance issues.
+To reduce unnecessary regulatory burden, supplemental inspection effort and scope are managed to the minimum necessary to satisfy inspection objectives and requirements which, in turn, are necessary to restore reasonable assurance of public safety following significant (i.e., GTG) licensee performance issues.
 IMC 0305 Figure 1: “Reactor Oversight Process (ROP) Action Matrix” summarizes conditions warranting column placement and associated expectations regarding regulatory and licensee response and communications.
 The following table further highlights the similarities and differences between supplemental IPs 95001, -02, and -03: